- 1611 King James Bible, First Edition, Facsimile in Period Burgundy Binding

 If you are looking for the real thing, go back to the original, and invest in a real bible in a real period binding in genuine leather.

-This Bible ships within 24 hours of order.
+This Bible ships within approximately four weeks of order.

 Inquiries and such may be texted to (240) 559-8535.